postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 ### Using snippets

 You will see a selection of commonly used test code excerpts in __Snippets__ to the right of the tests editor.
-Click to add one and it will appear in your editor.
-Snippets can speed up the process of getting started with your scripts—you can edit snippets after adding them to meet your own testing requirements.
+Select one and it will appear in your editor.
+Snippets can speed up the process of getting started with your scripts.
+You can edit snippets after adding them to meet your own testing requirements.

 <img src="https://assets.postman.com/postman-docs/added-test-snippet-v8.jpg" alt="Added Code Snippet" width="600px"/>

 ## Testing collections and folders

 You can add test scripts to a collection, a folder, or a single request within a collection.
 A test script associated with a collection will run after every request in the collection.
 A test script associated with a folder will run after every request in the folder.
-This allows you to reuse commonly executed tests after every request.
+This enables you to reuse commonly executed tests after every request.

 > Adding scripts to collections and folders allows you to test the workflows in your API project.
 This helps to ensure that your requests cover typical scenarios, providing a reliable experience for application users.